Alexander Baring, 1st Baron Ashburton: Political career

-Baring was Master of the Mint in Robert Peel's government and, on Peel's retirement in 1835, was raised to the peerage as Baron Ashburton, of Ashburton, in the County of Devon, a title previously held by John Dunning, 1st Baron Ashburton.
-In 1842 he was again sent to America, and the same year concluded the Webster–Ashburton Treaty.
-A compromise was settled concerning the north-east boundary of Maine, the extradition of certain criminals was arranged, each state agreed to maintain a squadron of at least eighty guns on the coast of Africa for the suppression of the slave trade, and the two governments agreed to unite in an effort to persuade other powers to close all slave markets within their territories.
-Despite his earlier attitude, Lord Ashburton disapproved of Peel's free trade and opposed the Bank Charter Act of 1844.
+Baring was Master of the Mint in prime minister Sir Robert Peel's government and, on Peel's retirement in 1835, was raised to the peerage as Baron Ashburton, of Ashburton, in the County of Devon, a title previously held by his uncle-in-law, John Dunning, 1st Baron Ashburton (1731–1783).

+In 1842, he was again sent to America, on a significant diplomatic mission, and the same year concluded the Webster–Ashburton Treaty, negotiated in the American federal national capital city of Washington, D.C., with United States Secretary of State Daniel Webster.
+A compromise was settled concerning the north-east boundary of the state of Maine with bordering provinces to the north of Nova Scotia, New Brunswick, and Quebec in neighboring Canada of British North America, plus other matters at issue remaining between the two governments of the extradition of certain criminals, which was arranged, and each state agreed to maintain a naval squadron of at least eighty guns onboard warships on the coast of West Africa for the suppression of the trans-Atlantic slave trade, and the two governments then agreed to unite in a joint naval military effort to persuade other European powers to close all slave markets within their colonial territories.

+Despite his earlier attitude, Lord Ashburton disapproved of prime minister Sir Robert Peel's free trade policies and opposed the Bank Charter Act 1844.

-Ashburton was a trustee of the British Museum and of the National Gallery, a privy councillor and D.C.L.
+Ashburton was a trustee of the British Museum and of the National Gallery, a privy councillor and DCL.
 He published, besides several speeches, An Enquiry into the Causes and Consequences of ...
 Orders in Council (1808), and The Financial and Commercial Crisis Considered (1847).

-Slave holder

-Baring was the recipient of compensation when slavery was abolished in the 1830s.
-He received compensation for nearly 500 slaves across four estates.
-He was compensated at Spring Garden in British Guiana to the tune of over £3,400.
-He was also compensated to the tune of more than £6,500 on three estates in St Kitts.
+Baring was the recipient of compensation when slavery was abolished in the British Empire in 1833.
+He received £10,090 sterling in compensation for the emancipation of nearly 500 owned black slaves across four estates in the colonial territory of British Guiana (modern Guyana) on the northeast coast of South America and the island colony of Saint Kitts in the West Indies islands chain in the Caribbean Sea and Gulf of Mexico in the Americas / Western Hemisphere, due to holding interests in those plantations.

 Personal life

-On 23 August 1798, Ashburton married Ann Louisa Bingham (1782–1848), daughter of Ann Willing Bingham and William Bingham of Philadelphia, who served as a U.S. Senator and was one of the richest men in America, having made his fortune during the American Revolution through trading and ownership of privateers.
-Her maternal grandfather was Thomas Willing, the president of the First Bank of the United States.
+On 23 August 1798, Ashburton married Ann Louisa Bingham (1782–1848), daughter of Ann Willing Bingham and William Bingham of Philadelphia, Pennsylvania, who served as a U.S. Senator and was one of the richest men in America, having made his fortune during the American Revolutionary War (1775–1783), through trading and ownership of privateers commerce raider warships.
+Her maternal grandfather was Thomas Willing (1731–1821), the president of the First Bank of the United States in Philadelphia, one of the most important American financial institutions of that time.
 Together, they had nine children: